cirosantilli/test-git-web-interface/README.md

-Tests to see how Git web interfaces like GitHub and GitLab work exactly and to detect bugs with them.
+Tests to see how Git web interfaces like GitHub and GitLab work exactly detect bugs.

 This repository is mirrored at: